Azure-Samples/azure-cosmos-db-graph-npm-bom-sample/VIDEO.md

 g.V(["MAINT-tjholowaychuk","MAINT-tjholowaychuk"])
 ```

+---

 ## Summary

 The **best practices** this project attempts to show are:
 - Use Graph constructs (Vertices, Edges) and the Gremlin API for your Graph-related things
-- Use Documents constructs (Materialized Views) and the SQL API for metadata relating to the Graph
+- Use Document constructs (Materialized Views) and the SQL API for metadata relating to the Graph
 - Pre-aggregate and Pre-calculate the Materialized Views where possible
 - Query by partition key in both cases - Graph and Views
 - Use a generic partition key name, like "pk" or "partition_key"
 - Use both the Graph and the SQL database API in the same CosmosDB instance!
-(Luis can speak to this)
 - D3.js is an effective tool for visualizing graph data

+## Thank you